CAFxX/ImageTweak/README.md

 		// no advanced image viewer available
 	}

+This behaviour is on by default but can be disabled by unticking the "Notify websites" checkbox in the preference window or by setting the extensions.imagetweak.contentdetectable preference to false.

 Please note that the flag does not contain any information about the name or version of the extension that is providing the image viewer.